-The Universal Offer Additional Targeted Support and Provision Specialist Individualised Support and Provision SENCo trained in the National Award for SEN. SENCo network meetings attended by the SENCo termly.
+The Universal Offer Additional Targeted Support and Specialist Individualised Provision Support and Provision SENCo trained in the National Award for SEN. SENCo network meetings attended by the SENCo termly.
 Staff INSET days throughout the year.
-Weekly staff meetings.
-Support staff have NVQ 2/3 or equivalent/relevant training.
 TA meetings for those who work with specific children termly or half termly.
 Groups of staff are trained in a specific intervention e.g Precision teaching, Draw and Talk.
 Individualised training attended that will benefit specific children.
 E.g Effective questioning for children with ASD.
 The school has two people who are trained in how to use the Dyslexia Screening Test.
-TIS practitioners available for individual intervention.